Infant Skull Fracture Prognosis

 The prognosis for most cases of a skull fracture causing bleeding are good.
 Swift treatment, which involves draining the blood to relieve pressure, is usually enough to ensure there is no lasting damage.
 However, if the bleeding is severe, if it is not treated right away, or if it is not diagnosed soon enough, the prognosis may be lasting brain damage.

 In rare, but serious cases, the infant skull fracture prognosis is permanent disability.
 When the fracture causes serious injury to the brain or the fracture goes unnoticed and the damage untreated for too long, the result can be serious brain damage.
 This may result in cognitive impairments, developmental delays, paralysis, nerve damage, and other consequences.

 Lasting damage from an infant skull fracture is a terrible prognosis for any parent to receive.
 To know your child will always live with the complications from this injury is devastating.
 You may want to get justice and seek compensation for your child by filing a lawsuit over medical malpractice.
-If you do, make sure you work with a lawyer experienced in birth injury cases to give you and your child the best chance of getting the money you need to cope with this infant skull fracture prognosis.
+If you do, make sure you work with a lawyer experienced in birth injury cases to give you and your child the best chance of getting the money you need to cope with infant skull fracture complications.

 An infant brain damage prognosis depends on individual factors: the severity of the damage, when it’s diagnosed, how it is treated, and more.
 Luckily, most cases of infant brain damage incurred during childbirth are mild and the prognosis is good.
 For infants that suffer moderate to severe damage, the prognosis is less positive.
 These children may be living with the complications of brain damage indefinitely, and in some cases, it can be fatal.